 In this article we give answers to common questions and misconceptions about SSH Gateway on WP Engine.
-If you have questions about how to get started using SSH Gateway access, please see our Getting Started guide.
+If you have questions about how to get started using SSH Gateway access, start with our Getting Started guide.

 SSH stands for “Secure Shell” and is the authentication method two devices (computers, servers, or other internet devices) use to communicate with each other.
 On the WP Engine platform, SSH Gateway access means the ability for you to connect remotely from your local machine to a container where your site’s content is hosted.

 Developers who are testing, building, or managing multiple websites can and should use SSH Gateway.
 It should be used by people who are familiar with the use of command line, bash, and WP CLI.

 SSH Gateway is ideal because it allows users an easy, secure interface to interact with their site’s files and content.
 With SSH access users can manage their site with WP CLI commands.
 WP CLI allows developers and site administrators to manage their site outside of the confines of the WordPress back-end, which allows for faster work and chained commands to automate site workflows.

 SSH Gateway allows users to manage WordPress sites via a command line interface so you can save time and automate various tasks.
 This includes using WP-CLI to manage WordPress settings and administration, navigating files and directories, using rsync and SCP to move and transfer files, and using MySQL command line to manage databases.
 Users can even create scripts and bash loops to automate tasks that previously would take a lot of manual work.